The Need for Speed in Procure-to-Pay

-For instance, organizations with little or no automation spend 24 hours to place a single purchase order, per APQC’s Open Standards Benchmarking in procurement.
-Conversely, organizations that have automated their procure-to-pay process spend only 8 hours to place a single purchase order.
+For instance, organizations with little or no automation spend 24 hours to place a single purchase order, according to APQC’s Open Standards Benchmarking in procurement.
+Conversely, organizations that have automated their procure-to-pay process spend only eight hours to place a single purchase order.

 The benefits of faster procure-to-pay cycles

-Procure-to-pay leaders cannot afford to let these slow cycle times go unchecked.
-The future of the profession will be driven by how fast procure-to-pay can execute and deliver business insight, Gartner’s Procurement 2020 report predicts.
-Faster cycle times will enable procure-to-pay to:
+Procure-to-pay leaders can't afford to let these slow cycle times go unchecked.
+The future of the profession will be driven by how fast procure-to-pay can execute and deliver business insight, Gartner predicts.1 Faster cycle times will enable procure-to-pay to:

 - Eliminate wasted employee time and reduce operational costs

 - Strengthen regulatory tracking, control, and reporting

 - Proactively identify out-of-budget and unauthorized spending

 - Resolve supplier inquiries regarding invoice and payment status faster